kazaamjt/scylla/README.md

 # Scylla

-Scyla downloads files in parallel.
+Scylla downloads files in parallel.
 It is aimed at speeding up concurrent downloads, not at being as fast as possible per download.
 There are probably a bunch of tools out there that are faster, as that is not scylas goal.
 The reason scylla exists is because I had to repeatedly download a bunch of files and it took a while with `wget`.